How to cover all the bases with a land rental agreement

 While it’s OK for the landlord to have housekeeping items like removing weeds in the agreement, ensure the tasks aren’t too difficult for you as a renter, such as perfect weed maintenance throughout the entire property.

 And what about buildings?
-Do you, as a renter, plan to build a shop or make-shift structure?
+Do you plan to build a shop or a make-shift structure as a renter?

-Renters need to clarify ownership of structures built during the rental and confirm they can load that building on a semi and truck it elsewhere once the lease concludes.
+Renters must clarify ownership of structures built during the rental and confirm they can load that building onto a semi and truck it elsewhere once the lease concludes.
 Otherwise, it can become the landlord’s property.

 Transition planning